 No Yankee players had died on August 10 until southpaw Bob Wiesler, who was a switch hitter, expired in 2014.
 Bob posted a 7-6 mark with no saves debuting in New York in 1951, ’54 and ’55 (26 games, 15 of them starts), then pitched for the Nationals from 1956 through 1958, with an overall 7-19 record.

-Third baseman and manager Chuck Dressen (1966) is one of three noteworthy nonYankees who have passed this day.
+Third baseman and manager Chuck Dressen (1966) is one of four noteworthy nonYankees who have passed this day.
 Before managing, Dressen hit 11 home runs with 221 rbi’s with the 1925-1933 Giants.
 Shortstop Lou Boudreau (2001) not only played and managed, he did it at the same time.
 Lou cleared 68 fences good for 789 rbi’s mostly for Cleveland from 1938-1952.
-And third baseman/second baseman Cookie Lavagetto (1990) hit 40 long balls and drove in 486 runs from 1934-1947 for the Pirates and the Dodgers.
+Third baseman/second baseman Cookie Lavagetto (1990) hit 40 long balls and drove in 486 runs from 1934-1947 for the Pirates and the Dodgers.
+Lefthander Don Gross (2017) split his six big league seasons from 1955 to 1960 evenly between Cincinnati and Pittsburgh, with a career mark of 20-22, with 10 saves.

 Players Who Have Died This Day